5D Smiles Dental Implant Center

 Two weeks before surgery

-We finalize your treatment plan at your $145 consult and order any pre-surgical work.
+We finalize your treatment plan at your free consult and order any pre-surgical work.
 If you take blood thinners, we coordinate with your physician on a hold protocol.
 If you have certain heart conditions or a joint replacement, we may pre-medicate with antibiotics.

 You will receive a written prescription packet — anti-inflammatory, antibiotic, sedative — to fill ahead of time so nothing is rushed on surgery morning.
 We send instructions for what to eat the night before (a normal dinner) and the morning of (nothing if you are under IV sedation).